Here are common signs and symptom of bulging disc. See if any of these sound familiar.

 IMPORTANT NOTE: One, two or three sign/symptoms does not qualify your diagnosis as bulging disc.
 The more symptoms and sign that are familiar to you, the more likely that your pain are due to bulging disc.

 I strongly advise that you do not self diagnose, leave that up to medical professional to figure it out and confirm.
 However, what I wanted you to do is to be familiar with your symptoms and give them the most information to be able to make the more accurate diagnosis.

-- Sitting generally tends to aggravate or reproduce your leg pain but walking makes it feel better?
-Aitting and working at your desk or sitting and driving, after a prolonged period is when you commonly notice the pain.
+- Sitting almost always aggravates or reproduce your symptom.
+For example, sitting and working at your desk or sitting and driving, after a period is when you commonly notice the pain.

-- Lying down makes it feel better than sitting.
+- Lying down, standing and or walking makes it feel better.

-Typically, with nerve involvement whether it is from a bulging disc, herniated disc, sciatica, etc., you’ll start feeling the pain and odd sensations first then progressively start noticing muscle weakness.
+Typically, with nerve involvement whether it is from a bulging disc, herniated disc, sciatica, etc., you’ll start feeling the pain and odd sensations first then progressively notice muscle weakness.

 My suggestion is this.
 Please don’t wait.
 If are feeling these signs and symptoms make it a point to go see a physical therapist or your physician.

 The sooner you are able to alleviate your symptoms the better prognosis you have!